Kaia Kanepi: 2021: 20th ITF title

-2022: Australian Open quarterfinal
+2022: Australian Open quarterfinal, top 30 year-end

-Kanepi started her 2022 season at the first edition of the Melbourne Summer Set 1.
-She beat Jaqueline Cristian in the first round in three sets.
-She lost in the second round to Ana Konjuh.
-Ranked 115 at the Australian Open, she stunned 16th seed, 2016 champion, and former world no. 1, Angelique Kerber, in the first round.
-In the fourth round, she upset second seed and world No. 2, Aryna Sabalenka, in a close match with a third set super-tiebreak to reach her first quarterfinal at this major and the last one of all the majors, completing a career set of Grand Slam quarterfinals.
-With the victory over Sabalenka, it was her 14th career top-10 win, and ninth at a Grand Slam.
-She fell in her quarterfinal match to seventh seed Iga Świątek.
+Kanepi began season at the first edition of the Melbourne Summer Set 1 where she lost in the second round to Ana Konjuh.
+Ranked 115 at the Australian Open, she stunned 16th seed, 2016 champion, and former world No. 1, Angelique Kerber, in the first round.
+She reached the fourth round where she upset world No. 2, Aryna Sabalenka, in a close match with a third set super-tiebreak to reach her first quarterfinal at this major and the last one of all the majors, completing a career set of Grand Slam quarterfinals.
+With the victory over Sabalenka, it was her 14th career top-10 win, and ninth at a major.
+She fell in her quarterfinal match to seventh seed and world No. 9, Iga Świątek.
+After the Australian Open, her ranking improved from 115 to 63.

 In March, Kanepi competed at the Indian Wells Open.
-In the second round, she defeated 22nd seed Belinda Bencic.
+She defeated 22nd seed and world No. 25, Belinda Bencic, in the second round.
 She was eliminated from the tournament in the third round by qualifier Harriet Dart.
 At the Miami Open, she beat 32nd seed Sara Sorribes Tormo, in the second round.
 She lost in the third round to eighth seed and world No. 10, Ons Jabeur.

-At the French Open, she beat 10th seed and 2016 champion, Garbiñe Muguruza, in the first round.
-After beating Beatriz Haddad Maia in the second round, she lost to the eventual finalist Coco Gauff in the third.

-At Wimbledon, Kanepi lost to Diane Parry in the first round.

-In August, Kanepi reached the finals of the WTA 250 Washington Open, losing to the Russian Liudmila Samsonova.

-At the US Open, Kanepi lost in the second round to Aryna Sabalenka, in three sets.
-Kanepi had two match points, but failed to convert any.